ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 The config.rb referenced by the Vagrantfile will populate the `ETCD_DISCOVERY_URL` in the user-data file.
 All nodes will start with the generated user-data file.
-The kublete.service is then provisioned with a unique private IP on each nodes.

 Finally, the master node is provisioned to start the apiserver and controller-manager.

-The only services not automatically installed by a `vagrant up` are the kublete, apiserver, and controller-manager services.
+The only services not automatically installed by a `vagrant up` are the master's apiserver, and controller-manager services.

-The `start.sh` script programatically automatically generates these by looking at the deployed coreos fleet.
+The `start.sh` script is really little more than a wrapper for preparing the master separately than the other minions.

 The only hard-coded IP is the rudder subnet, as embedded in minion.yml, which is set to 172.30.0.0/16 at the moment so as not to collide with any other RFC1918 address spaces that are common.
 All other IP information is discovered via vagrant ssh into the coreos nodes.